Always have the stock you need.

 Do I need to pay for this feature?

 Features are included in different Purchase Plans - so check if this is already included in yours.
 If you need a plan upgrade it's a fine day for a power-up!
 Talk to us.

 What else can I do to optimise my purchasing?

 - Another automation option is to send scheduled order reminders to yourself.
 Instead of automatically sending the purchase orders on a schedule (as in recurring orders), this simply sends you automatic reminders.

 - Once your stock items are entered, you can try entering your recipes.
-With Kounta’s recipe add-on, every time a product is sold (or entered as wastage), it will automatically update your stock count of how much of the ingredients are left.
+With Lightspeed’s recipe add-on, every time a product is sold (or entered as wastage), it will automatically update your stock count of how much of the ingredients are left.